 The Defendant’s Negligence Caused the Death of the Decedent

 The team at Bressman Law will handle proving the four elements of negligence.
-We will investigate the accident, interview eyewitnesses, and work with experts to determine the cause of death and calculate your losses.
+Your wrongful death lawyer will investigate the accident, interview eyewitnesses, and work with experts to determine the cause of death and calculate your losses.

 To recover damages for wrongful death, you will need to show that family members are experiencing financial difficulty as a result of the decedent’s death.
 For example, if you were financially dependent on your loved one, their death might have caused you significant financial damage.